lohcoh/lohcoh-core/lohcoh-docs/Archive/Customization.md

 ﻿# Customization

-lowkode has support for two common requirements for customization...
-- The ability to customize the visual aspects of the UI via CSS.
-For instance, set the application navbar background to black. lowcode provides
-- The ability to customize UI components and model data.
-For instance, add an extra link to the application navbar for a particular customer. lowkode doesn't concern itself with visual styling.
-To support visual styling, a lowkode Component's associated DOM element can be decorated with custom classes.
-Rules are used to add these custom classes to components.

 ## Overview of how lowkode works
 Lowkode generates a UI from Metadata, Components, Rules, and Context
 - Metadata: Data that describes the system that the UI fronts.